It’s never been easier to hire freelancers to grow your business.

-Hiring freelancers is a great way to get additional help for your business.
-Rather than taking on the overhead associated with hiring additional full-time employees, using freelancers allow you to get the help you need when you need it.
-Then, when the project is complete, you and your freelancers part ways.
+Plus, rather than take on the overhead associated with additional full-time employees, using freelancers allows you to get the skills you need when you need it.
+When the project is complete, you and your freelancers part ways.

-Luckily, with the rise in popularity of remote work, there are many collaboration tools that you can use to streamline the management of your team.
-Here are some of the best options available today, as well as how much they cost — some tools are more cost-effective than others, especially if the company charges per team instead of per seat.
+Luckily, with the rise in popularity of remote work, there are tools that you can use to streamline the management of your team and facilitate the progress of your projects.

 When you’re working in the same place as someone else, you can pull that person aside and show them your screen.
 When you’re not, you’ll have to get creative.

 CloudApp allows you to capture anything on your screen, including screenshots, images to create GIFs, and screen, voice, and webcam recordings.
 You can easily annotate your content and add items to emphasize things of importance (or hide/blur sensitive content).

 Sharing the content you’ve created is easy; you can upload your files to the CloudApp cloud, and send just the link needed to access these files to your colleagues.
 You can also use the provided cloud space for your files, such as code snippets, documents, and ZIP archives.

 You’ll also get built-in analytics tools, so you can see who’s viewed your files and where they’re located.

 Cloud App Pricing